ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-vol-increase-performance}

 Volumes are created with fixed IOPS setting of 3 IOPS/GB.
-The IOPS and the bandwidth depend on the capacity of volume.
+The IOPS and bandwidth depend on the capacity of volume.
 Hence to achieve higher performance, a volume with bigger size must be created.

 | Setting name                          |   Values                              |
 |---------------------------------------|---------------------------------------|